Additional State Pension

 The Additional State Pension is made up of 2 schemes.
 You might have contributed to both, depending on how long you’ve been working.

-The main difference between the 2 schemes is that since 2002 you also contribute to the Additional State Pension if you’re claiming certain benefits or have lower earnings.
+The main difference between the 2 schemes is that since 2002 you also contributed to the Additional State Pension if you were claiming certain benefits or had lower earnings.

 |2002 to 2016||State Second Pension||You were employed or claiming certain benefits|